 For the poorest families, even the most affordable solar lights available remain out of reach.
 Without access to electricity, children are forced to endanger their lives just to do their homework – using candles, poor-quality torches or kerosene lamps.

-Building on SolarAid’s experience in last mile distribution through schools, in partnership with the Ministry of Education, we are launching Light Libraries – an innovation designed specifically to reach the poorest students and their families.
+Building on SolarAid’s experience in last mile distribution through schools, in partnership with the Ministry of Education, we launched Light Libraries in 2019 – an innovation designed specifically to reach the poorest students and their families.

 Like a book library, but for solar lights – for as little as 1p a day, much less than families are spending on candles, kerosene or batteries, students can borrow a solar light.

-Each Light Library school will also be equipped with a solar home system, lighting up classrooms and enabling a higher standard of education.
+Each Light Library school is also equipped with a solar home system, lighting up classrooms and enabling a higher standard of education.